Intercultural Learning Lab

 THE BRAZILIAN BLUEPRINT

-As U.S. Americans, we find ourselves in a deeply unsettling moment in our 249-year-old country.
-The threat of authoritarianism feels closer and more familiar than ever before.
+As U.S. Americans, we find ourselves in a deeply unsettling moment in our 250-year-old country.
 We have long imagined ourselves as a beacon of democracy, yet now face institutional breakdown, polarization, and public distrust from within.

-Many look to historical comparisons, particularly the rise of fascism in 1930s Germany.
+Many look to historical comparisons, particularly the rise of fascism in 1930s Germany, or elsewhere in Europe.
 But these analogies, while important, offer only partial relevance.
 Germany is smaller than Texas, and its historical, social, and political contexts differ widely from ours.

 Brazil, by contrast, offers a more resonant, relevant, and underappreciated model.
 It is the second-largest multiracial democracy in the world.
 Like the U.S., Brazil is a federation of diverse, independent states.
 It bears the legacy of slavery and colonization.
-But unlike the U.S., Brazil has rebuilt its democracy within living memory—emerging from dictatorship in the 1980s with a new constitution designed to fortify democratic institutions.
+But unlike the U.S., Brazil has rebuilt its democracy within living memory; Brazil emerged from dictatorship in the 1980s with a new constitution designed to fortify democratic institutions.

 Our four focus areas are: